Dušan Bulut: National team career

-Bulut represents Serbia in 3x3 basketball.
+Bulut represented Serbia in 3x3 basketball.
 He won two gold medals at the FIBA 3x3 World Championships, 2012 in Greece and 2016 in China and silver medal at the 2014 tournament in Russia.
 At the 2017 FIBA 3x3 World Cup he won his 3rd gold medal for Serbia and was selected to the FIBA 3x3 World Cup 2017 Team of the Tournament.

 Basketball career

 Bulut played basketball for his hometown teams Meridiana and Vojvodina of the Basketball League of Serbia B (2nd tier).
 He also played for Kožuv in the Macedonian First League.